acch/ansible-scale/README.md

   - classC
 ```

-These node classes can optionally be used to define Spectrum Scale configuration parameters:
+These node classes can optionally be used to define Spectrum Scale configuration parameters.
+It's suggested to use group_vars inventory files for that purpose:

 ```
-# host_vars/scale01:
+# group_vars/all:
 ---
 scale_config:
   - nodeclass: classA